jaantollander/masters-thesis/content/30_background.md

 ## Example: CSC Puhti cluster
+As a part of ICT solutions for research and education, CSC offers HPC

 At the time of writing, CSC Puhti is using the *RedHat Enterprise Linux Server 7.9* distribution and is in transition to version 8.

 ```